2025 Pourover recipe (6 pulses)

 Recipe details -

-- brew temperature - 93°C (from 90°C to 95°C based on preference)
+- brew temperature - 93°C (from 90°C to 95°C based on preference but basically lower the better)

-- water - 100ppm (we use Aquacode, 1:6 ratio of Aquacode to distilled water)
+- water - 80-100ppm (we use Aquacode, 1:6 ratio of Aquacode to distilled water)

 Preparation